 - The Blackfoot Digital Library has information about the Blackfoot people and their culture.
 The site contains images, audio, videos and documents collected over the past century.

-LearnAlberta (français) offers many resources linked to First Nations, Métis and Inuit perspectives and experiences, including residential schools and treaties.
-Resources provided are correlated to various Alberta programs of study.
+- LearnAlberta (français) offers educational resources related to First Nations, Métis and Inuit perspectives and experiences, including residential schools and Treaties.
+Resources correlate to Alberta programs of study.

-Deepen your understandings of First Nations, Métis and Inuit perspectives on literacy and numeracy through Empowering the Spirit, a resource made available through a partnership between Alberta Education and the Alberta Regional Professional Development Consortium.
-This rich resource includes videos and other source materials.
+- Empowering the Spirit includes educational resources to deepen one’s understanding of First Nations, Métis and Inuit perspectives on literacy and numeracy.
+The resources are the result of a partnership between Alberta Education and the Alberta Regional Professional Development Consortium.